antpv/antpv/README.md

 - 🔭 I’m currently working at SPV Tehcnologies
 - 🦄 Strong experiance with Vanilla JavaScript, TypeScript, Vue, Vuex, Nuxt, Webpack, HTML, CSS and preprocessors
-- ✨ I can understand and work with code on React/Redux, Node, Express
+- ✨ I can work with code on React/Redux, Node, Express